DavisPL-Teaching/119/README.md

 That is: does you program exhibit high code quality standards?
 Is it readable, shareable, well-documented, well-commented, logically separated into modules and functions, and reasonably efficient?
 Are your free response answers thoughtful?
-We will be using GitHub Classroom for homework submissions and grading.
+We will be using Gradescope for homework submissions and grading.

 ### Exams (40%)